Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Spoofed retailer messages – impersonating trusted brands using look-alike email addresses or URLs

 No matter the tactic, the goal is the same: to lure you into clicking a malicious link and giving up sensitive information.
-These attacks fall under the broader category of phishing and smishing — both rely on urgency to make you react before thinking.
+These attacks fall under the broader category of “ish”: phishing, smishing, and quishing.
+All rely on urgency to make you react before thinking.

 For more protection, NordVPN encrypts your traffic and helps block access to known phishing and malicious domains.